jshear95/ArmaTerminal/README.md

 ## Known Bugs
  - It is unknown if this is MP compatible.
 I am currently not able to test on a server with multiple people.
 If it does break in MP let me know and I will try to fix this.
 I do want this to work in MP.
  - Typing '<' in the terminal or in STEED will prevent any text after the `<` from being displayed unless followed by `br/>`.
 This is believed to be a limitation of the engine with the display method I am using.
-As such, you cannot type `<` in ArmaTerminal.
+As such, you cannot type `<` in Arma Terminal.
  - The text will truncate after a certain length is reached (over 2000 characters, possibly as far out as 5000).
 The text is still processed just not rendered.
 Pressing Control + X in the terminal, will wipe all previous lines so new text will be rendered for the time being.
  - Key modifiers (control and shift) sometimes don't register when pressed.
 This is an engine limitation.
 If I find a better solution, I will fix it, but just be persistent for now.